Welcome to today's edition of the Rush 24-7 podcast.

 Maybe it's Robert.

-No, yeah, it could be Robert Halliday Saladay, isn't it?
+No, yeah, it could be Robert Saladay, isn't it at any rate?

-And then the guy writes this in recent weeks, Limbaugh has complained the Schwarzenegger's views on global warming are no different than one greed piece would say.
+And then the guy writes this, In recent weeks, Limbaugh has complained that Schwarzenegger's views on global warming are no different than one greedpeace would say.

-When the governor called a proposed twelve billion dollar levy on hospitals, doctors, and health plans alone, because it goes back to health care.
+When the governor called a proposed $12 billion levy on hospitals, doctors, and health plans alone, because it goes back to health care, Limbaugh couldn't stop laughing on the air.

 I know Arnold.